Friday, September 24, 2021

 Contrary to the impression he might give, Mihai has a very sentimental nature and the memories of both his grandmother, and the years spent in her house, hold a special place in his heart.

-After his grandmother died, the property was never really maintained, at least not with the care and attention she had given it.
+After his grandmother died, the property was not maintained with the same care and attention she had given it.
 Over the years, we would stop by and check on things and invariably, Mihai would leave in a depressed funk over the state of disrepair.

-During the last years of her life, Dița moved to Viştea but sadly, she was suffering from alcoholic encephalopathy and if anything, the condition of the house and property got worse.
+During the last years of her life, Dița moved in but sadly, she was suffering from alcoholic encephalopathy and if anything, the condition of the house and property became worse.

 We couldn't just continue status quo, something had to be done.
 Enter plans A, B, and C.